-Now that Spring arrives in just 13 days (I can see that smile on your face), I knew it was time to do something about hiding my soon to be unused fireplace box.
+Now that the warmer months of the year are here, I knew it was time to do something about hiding my soon to be unused fireplace box.
 I wanted to make a fireplace screen that could easily be moved away when the fire is burning and put back in front of it to hide it when not in use – it does not look pretty when there is not a homey fire lit in it.

 As you know I have been trying to de-clutter and get rid of all the “stuff” that is just junking up my life.
 When I was cleaning out one section of my basement, I came across this window sash.